 Most likely, given David’s expertise, your answers will be centred on postproduction, but could also include reference to a range of related photographic skills.
 We will also examine your existing technical and creative skills, and how these can be integrated with the skills you are aiming to develop.

 From there we will agree a series of instructional sessions, topics that we will cover, and begin to develop a range of assignments that you will work through during the remainder of the programme.
 There will be an assignment per fortnight or thereabouts, but the exact schedule will depend upon the scope and depth of each topic.
 Some assignments will be relatively straightforward, such as those based around purely technical skills which may only take a week to complete, whereas more complex assignments will require more time.
-The instruction and assignments are combined with discussion and critiques, to give you a a whole new skill-set.
-Not only will you learn a range of new skills – but you will know when, how and why to implement them.
+The instruction and assignments, combined with discussion and critiques, will give you a whole new skill set.
+Not only will you learn a range of new skills, but you will know when, how and why to implement them.

-Our interaction during the mentoring programme – instruction, discussion and critique – will be through regular weekly (sometimes fortnightly) meetings of an hour or so, using software that will allow us to talk, screen share and make collaborative changes to images.
+Our interaction during the mentoring programme – instruction, discussion and critique – will be through regular weekly or fortnightly meetings of an hour or so, using software that will allow us to talk, screen share and make collaborative changes to images.
 Each session is recorded and so you will have a unique personal programme you can refer to whenever you need.
 If appropriate you will also receive detailed written responses to your assignment notes, and we’ll keep in touch through email and social media.

 You can sign up for our mentoring programme for three months (13 sessions), six months (26 sessions) or a year (52 sessions).
 There are two reasons for an extended period of study.

 - The programme has been designed to enable you to develop a range of advanced skills, not just solve a simple problem or work towards a specific but limited goal (our one-to-one sessions are much better suited to that purpose).